 We want to row-reduce the left-hand side of this matrix, but we will apply the same row operations to the right-hand side as well.
-And once we get the left-hand side in reduced row-echelon form, we will continue on to put leading 1's in the final two rows, as well as clearing out the columns containing those two additional leading 1's.
+And once we get the left-hand side in reduced row-echelon form, we will continue on to put leading 1's in the final two rows, as well as making pivot columns that contain these two additional leading 1's.
 It is these additional row operations that will ensure that we all get to the same place, since the reduced row-echelon form is unique (Theorem RREFU),